What are Seattle-area transit agencies doing to protect riders?

 In response, Metro says it transferred pairs of security guards from elsewhere to rove the H Line, which connects downtown to Burien, “for the foreseeable future,” spokesperson Al Sanders said.

-That shooting is only the fourth incident of gunfire since 2019 inside a Metro bus or transit station, the agency said.
+That shooting is the fourth incident of gunfire since 2019 inside a Metro bus or transit station, the agency said.

 “Of the millions of rides that we are providing, this is still pretty low.
 That doesn’t make it any less tragic,” Sanders said.
 Metro buses carried 400,000 daily riders pre-pandemic and have recovered about 60% of those in 2023.